Our Staff and Residents

 Do you offer shadowing experiences or other opportunities to interact with your residents and preceptors?

 Limited Shadowing Experiences

 Due to hospital policy, shadowing experiences require 6 weeks advance notice to set up.
 A limited number of shadowing days may be available during the months of April, May, early June, October, and November only for students in their final 2 years of pharmacy school (P3s and P4s for 4 year programs, P5s and P6s for 6 year programs).
 Non-holiday weekday shadowing is encouraged as both residents and preceptors are working.
 Weekend shadowing only has residents available.
 To set up a shadowing experience, please email us your request and available days about 2 months prior to your desired time.

-We also host an Open House in December that all residency applicants are encouraged to attend.
-The Open House is limited to only residency candidates who will be applying to residency programs within the month.
-It is an excellent opportunity to see the facility and interact with many of our residents and preceptors.
-Information about the Open House will be available on our website under News and Recruitment every October.
+We also host an Virtual Resident Tours and Chats in November and December that all residency applicants are encouraged to attend.
+Residents will provide tours of the resident spaces, give additional program information and answer candidate questions.
+Information about the Virtual Resident Chats will be available on our website under News and Recruitment every October.

 Finally, a select number of our residents and preceptors attend various residency showcases and other activities each year.
 Check our News and Recruitment page to see where to find us next.